aldopando/BellabeatCaseStudy/README.md

 ---

-To calculate the total daily sleep (in a 24-hour period), we are only takning into account full cycles of sleep (>120 minutes).
+To calculate the total daily sleep (in a 24-hour period), we are only going to take into account full cycles of sleep (>120 minutes).

 However, there is a dilema because participants could have started tracking their sleep record (logId) at 11:20 pm and finished at 2:00 am (next day) right?
-This makes the sleep record (logId) split in to two parts; 40 minutes of this sleep record goes to one day and the rest goes to the next day.
-It will lead to removing this 40 minutes from the day without knowing that they were part of longer sleep record that crosses the midnight.
+This makes the sleep record (logId) be splitted into two days; 40 minutes of this sleep record goes to the first day and the rest goes to the next day.
+Therefore, if we follow the full sleep cycle approach (>120 minutes), it will lead to remove the 40 minutes from the first day without knowing that they were part of longer sleep record that crosses the midnight because we are only covering sleep records that last more than 120 minutes.

 To avoid removing minutes that were part of a longer sleep record, we will allow all sleep records that started between 10:29 pm and 11:59 pm appear in the results, meaning it doesn't matter these records lasted less than 120 minutes, since it's most likely that they were part of longer sleep record.